ncutrona/BARISTA/README.md

 ### How To Run

-To use BARISTA, please see the how_to_run.ipnyb file that contains detailed instructions.
+To use BARISTA, please see the how_to_run.ipynb file that contains detailed instructions.
 A user will need a dataset, along with specificaions of parameter values when calling the BARISTA object.
 Below is some basic **documentation** about the algorith.

 class BARISTA.fit(training_samples, training_labels, scheme = 'FISTA', learning_rate = 0.1, convergence_constant = 1e-6, max_iterations= 5000, l1_penalty = 0.01, l2_penalty = 0.001)